-Cold cap therapy can offer a solution for patients facing hair loss during chemotherapy treatment.
-Scalp cooling at very low temperatures (-22 degrees Fahrenheit) constricts blood vessels beneath the skin of the scalp, which reduces the amount of chemotherapy drugs that reach and are absorbed by the hair follicles.
+The hair loss that often comes with chemotherapy can be very upsetting.
+In some ways, it is the most obvious sign that you have cancer.
+At the Dubin Center, we offer cold cap therapy to reduce or prevent hair loss.
+This approach cools your scalp to a very low temperatures (-22 degrees Fahrenheit), which constricts blood vessels beneath the skin of the scalp.
+This reduces the amount of chemotherapy drugs that reach and are absorbed by the hair follicles.
 As a result, hair may be less likely to fall out.
-For some patients, hair preservation can provide hope, keep energy levels high, maintain privacy and enhance self-image.
+You may find that keeping your hair offers hope, keeps your energy levels high, helps you maintain privacy, and enhances your self-image.
 Cold cap therapy is recommended for select chemotherapy regimens and diagnoses.
-Prior to use of cold cap therapy, make sure to speak with your physician and clinical team.
+Before you start cold cap therapy, make sure to speak with your physician and clinical team.

 We offer two types of cold cap therapy at the Dubin Breast Center:

-To find a cold cap technician, which are 3rd party consultants that you can personally hire to assist you with your Penguin cold cap treatment, you can speak to a Clinical Coordinator who can provide you with various names and contacts of technicians that have capped other Dubin patients.
-Hiring of a cold cap technician is at the discretion of the patient.
+Our clinical coordinators can help you find a cold cap technician.
+These technicians are third-party consultants that you can hire to assist you with your Penguin Cold Cap treatment.
+It is up to you to decide if you want or need to hire a cold cap technician.
 All technicians charge a different fee depending on a variety of factors including number of treatments, and length of regimen.
-The Dubin Breast Center does not keep a list of these fees, nor is pricing set by the Dubin Breast Center.
-Patients can choose to hire a technician for the entire length of treatment or hire them as a consultant for the first treatment so that a relative or friend can be taught how to cap.
-Patients and their family members or friends have also self-taught on how to cap by doing their own research.
-Penguin Cold Caps will provide you with information and instructions for use once you decide to pursue cold cap therapy with use of Penguin.
+The Dubin Breast Center does not keep a list of these fees, nor do we set the pricing.
+You can choose to hire a technician for the entire length of treatment or hire just for the first treatment, so they can teach your relative or friend how to use the cap.
+You and your family members or friends can also figure out how to use the cap on your own.
+Penguin Cold Caps will provide you with information and instructions for use once you decide to use their therapy.

-2. Dignicap Machine – Specially designed machine that provides continuous scalp cooling, by placing a fitted silicone cap on the patients head, which is connected to a cooling and control unit.
+2. Dignicap Machine: This is a machine that provides continuous scalp cooling.
+You place a fitted silicone cap on your head, which is connected to a cooling and control unit.